Skip to Content

 5. Yellow daffodils

-Very popular everywhere, yellow daffodils are pretty much in every yard.
+Very popular everywhere, yellow daffodils are pretty much in every yard: bees love them too!

-There are many color combinations of daffodils: I love this one with a bit of orange in the middle.
+There are many color combinations of daffodils: some have a bit of orange in the middle.
 So pretty!

 They make beautiful cut flower bouquets too.